 How does it work?

-Atera uses the Windows Update Agent (WUA) API to access Windows Update and Windows Server Update Services (WSUS) to discover which updates are currently available.
+Atera uses the Windows Update Agent (WUA) API to access Windows Update and discover which updates are currently available.
 As a result, patches are updated on Atera about once an hour.
 The technician can then choose to install these patches manually or automatically.

 Note that in Windows 7, even if you select the Never check for Updates option, Atera still checks and installs patches regardless.